Kaperdalen markesamiske boplass

 In Kaperdalen, the Midt-Troms Museum has two land-Sami settlements that were cleared just after the year 1900

-Kaperdalen is one of the best-preserved land-Sami settlements in Norway and was the last settlement the Sami used on the island of Senja.
-The main settlement is located at the bottom of the valley in Kaperdalen.
-Here in a clearing in the woods, is where we will find the peat dens that were used.
+Kaperdalen is one of the best preserved land-Sami settlements in Norway and was the last settlement the Sami used on the island of Senja.
+The main settlement is located at the lower part of the Kaperdalen valley.
+Here, in a clearing in the woods, is where we will find the peat dens that were used.
 A path leads up to “the bear den”, which was used as a potato cellar.
-From Ner-Kaperdalen another path, just under a kilometer in length, will lead up to the neighboring settlement in Øver-Kaperdalen.
-Here we find the remnants of another traditional Sami peat den, built by other residents who settled in the valley.

 Kaperdalen is located in Tranøy municipality.